ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Add functionality for marking a `notification` read via `button` on `NotificationsList` Component

 * Added the `layout` prop to each media layout component to correctly display the media on post feed(`OneMedia` - `SixPlusMedia`)

+## v.0.6.5

+* Refactor functionality of shortcuts for optimization when initial page load and navigating pages
+* Refactor fetching data in Profile Page for optimization when initial page load
+* Added @types/react latest `^18.2.61` for dismissing a warning when importing `react`